 - Tomorrowland Transit Authority People Mover train ride above Tomorrowland.
 See Walt Disney’s original vision for Epcot as you ride this attraction.

 - Walt Disney’s Carousel of Progress includes a catchy theme tune, a look back at 20th-century history and Walt Disney designed the attraction himself.
 What is there not to like?
 Plus it is cool when it is hot outside.

 Dining and refreshment options at Tomorrowland are

 - Cool Ship

-- Cosmic Ray’s Starlight Café which is perhaps the worse place to eat in the whole of Walt Disney World.
+- Cosmic Ray’s Starlight Café is perhaps the worse place to eat in the whole of Walt Disney World.
+It really is awful!

 - The Lunching Pad at Rockettower Plaza

 - Tomorrowland Terrace Cafe is a seasonal restaurant & if open the park is busy.
 It is also the venue for the Magic Kingdom Dessert Parties.

 Parades and Entertainment at The Magic Kingdom